zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 This is English as a Second Language Podcast episod e 1,052.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California, U.S.A.

 Visit our website at ESLPod.com.
 Become a member of  ESL Podcast and download the Learning Guide for this episode.
-You c an also take a look at our ESL Podcast Store, with additional courses in Busin ess and Daily English I think you will enjoy.
+You can also take a look at our ESL Podcast Store, with additional courses in Busin ess and Daily English I think you will enjoy.

 This episode is a dialogue between Melissa and Lee about a company that made something with a problem and had to get people to s end it back to them in order to fix it.
 Let’s get started.